 A group of young Saudi history enthusiasts has retraced the path of the People of the Elephant who tried to destroy the Holy Kaaba centuries ago.

 The Holy Qurโ€™an, in a short chapter, briefly refers to the story of the army of elephants led by Abraha Al-Ashram, who was a governor of Yemen.
-God destroyed Abraha and his army that included 13 elephants, by sending flocks of birds that dropped small stones on them.
+God destroyed Abraha and his army which included 13 elephants, by sending flocks of birds that dropped small stones on them.ย

 โ€œThere never fell a stone on a soldier except it dissolved his flesh and burst it into pieces โ€ฆ Abraha Al-Ashram fled while his flesh was bursting into pieces and died on the way back to Yemen,โ€ said the 14th century scholar Ibn Kathir, an authentic Qurโ€™an commentator.